How Formula 1 Social Media Teams Work: A Guide for Brands

 Timing is critical.
 Social teams are constantly considering whether a piece of content makes sense in that moment.

-Is it relevant to the race weekend?
+Is it relevant to the race weekend or moment?

 Does it align with the current narrative around the team or drivers?